 It takes a lot out of you physically, mentally and emotionally.
-To learn more about our infertility struggle, check out our journey.
+I know from personal experience -to learn more about our infertility struggle, check out our journey.

 There is also a laundry list of things you should never say to or ask a couple who is trying to get pregnant but struggling with infertility.